InventiDevelopment/Elmdroid/README.md

 object Decrement : CounterMsg()
 ```

-Now when we defined all the basic peaces, we can put everything together in `CounterComponent`
+Now when we have all the basic building blocks defined, we can put everything together in `CounterComponent`:

 ```kotlin
 class CounterComponent: Component<CounterState, CounterMsg, CounterCmd> {